Stability to Deformations of Manifold Filters and Manifold Neural Networks: Discussions

-\myparagraph{Comparison with graphons} The graphon is another infinite-dimensional model that can represent the limit of convergent sequences of graphs, and a series of works have proved stability of graphon neural networks and the transferability of GNNs sampled from them \cite{ruiz2020graphon, ruiz2021transferability, ruiz2021graph, maskey2021transferability, keriven2020convergence}.
-Manifolds are however more powerful, because they can represent the limit of graphs with both bounded and unbounded degrees \cite{belkin2008towards}---the graphon is only the limit of sequences of dense graphs \cite{lovasz2012large}.
-Moreover, embedded manifolds in high-dimensional spaces are more realistic geometric models in a number of application scenarios, such as point clouds, 3D shape segmentation and classification.
+\myparagraph{Comparison with graphons} The graphon is another infinite-dimensional model that can represent the limit of convergent sequences of graphs, and a series of works have proved stability of graphon neural networks and the transferability of GNNs sampled from them \cite{ruiz2020graphon, ruiz2021transferability, ruiz2021graph, maskey2021transferability, keriven2020convergence}. {Manifolds can represent the limits of relatively sparse graphs including $\epsilon$-graphs and $k$-NN graphs \cite{calder2019improved}. } While graphons can also be seen as the limit model of relatively sparse graphs \cite{keriven2020convergence}, embedded manifolds in high-dimensional spaces are more realistic geometric models with physical interpretations in a number of application scenarios, such as point clouds, 3D shape segmentation and classification.
 Other important differences are that (i) the stability analysis on graphon models in \cite{ruiz2021graphon,ruiz2020graphon} focuses on deformations to the adjacency matrix of the graph, which can be translated directly as perturbations of the graphon operator, and that (ii) in the case of graphons, only an absolute perturbation model makes sense since given that the graphon spectrum is bounded a relative perturbation can always be bounded by an absolute perturbation.
 Meanwhile, deformations to the manifold domain translate into a combination of absolute and relative perturbations of the LB operator, and the fact that the LB operator spectrum is unbounded makes the effects of absolute and relative perturbations distinct, especially in the high-frequency domain.